BulbulMann35/chat42bot-python/README.md

 # chat42bot-python
 only for educational purpose
-THIS MAY NOT WORK IN ALL SITUATIONS.
+THIS MAY NOT WORK IN ALL PLATFORMS.